 - After a deep encounter with the reality of the atomic bombing and the world-destroying potential of modern nuclear weapons, the students will retreat toPEAC's Peace Culture Village.

 - You’ll will develop an action plan for improving your own life or home community.

 - On your return, you will receive ongoing mentoring and the help they need to implement their plans.

 - The primary goal of these trips is to help each participant figure out how he or she wants to work to make the world a better place, then empower them to implement the necessary changes in themselves and their environments.

 - You will be informed regarding your acceptance by the PEAC staff.

-- Once the program starts, you will meet once a month with your team and mentors (probably more toward the lead up to the trip).
+- Once the program starts, you will meet once a month with your team and mentors and more often toward the lead up to the trip.

 - The IYLW is taking place over the summer of 2018 - exact date will be announced in April 2018.

 Created with images by MDGovpics - "Graduation Rates Discussion with Randallstown High School Students" Visit us at http://www.peacinstitute.org